Success Kid: GoFundMe campaign

 Shortly before Sammy Griner's birth, his father Justin was diagnosed with kidney failure, for which he received dialysis for four hours per session, three days a week.
 In April 2015, Laney Griner launched a GoFundMe campaign, hoping to raise $75,000 to help pay for his medical care and an eventual kidney transplant.
 She was initially reluctant to associate the campaign with the "Success Kid" meme, wishing for it to focus on her husband's medical need, but changed her mind, and in the first five days it received donations of nearly $9,000 from 300 people.
-The campaign was linked to on the website Reddit, bringing the total to more than $83,000 in a few days.
-The story was picked up by several news media outlets, including ABC News, CNN, BuzzFeed, and Time, The Huffington Post, and others.
-In August 2015 ABC News reported that Justin had received a transplant, was doing well post surgery, and was recovering at home.
+The campaign was linked to the website Reddit, bringing the total to more than $83,000 in a few days.
+The story was picked up by several news media outlets, including ABC News, CNN, BuzzFeed, Time, The Huffington Post, and others.
+In August 2015, ABC News reported that Justin had received a transplant, was doing well post surgery, and was recovering at home.